Preparing for the IB English Paper 2 exam can seem a bit like a complicated mess, because... it is!

 That's why this course exists: An antidote to all the madness that is IB English Paper 2.

 This course simplifies the process and gives you practical advice to improve your Paper 2 skills right away.

 We simplify Paper 2 preparation into three logical steps:

-I was accepted to Harvard, Amherst, and Williams Colleges in the US, and University of Sydney, University of Melbourne, and University of Queensland in Australia on full academic scholarships.
+Hey there!
+I graduated in 2014 with a perfect IB 45.
+I live in Melbourne, Australia.
+I'm a Quora Top 10 writer for IB English and the creator of LitLearn.
+After the IB, I was accepted to Harvard, Amherst, and Williams Colleges in the United States, and the University of Sydney, University of Melbourne, and University of Queensland in Australia on full academic scholarships.
 I'm currently studying at The University of Melbourne.